 SONIC EARTH, Sanctuary, Fremantle Biennale 2025

-The Sonic Earth is an experimental dialogue bringing together lore, science and consciousness to ask the Ocean how we as humanity can best move forward into the era of rising sea levels.
+Sonic Earth is an experimental resonance dialogue bringing together lore, music and consciousness to ask the Ocean how we as humanity can best move forward into the era of rising sea levels.

-Sonic Earth works with First Nations communities from Kuku Yalanji Daintree Coastal areas, and Walyalup Country and people in the Fremantle area to create an enlightening and experiential installation for SANCTUARY Fremantle Biennale 2025.
+Sonic Earth, in connection with First Nations communities and elders from Kuku Yalanji Daintree Coastal areas, and Walyalup / Fremantle area, create an enlightening and experiential performance for SANCTUARY Fremantle Biennale 2025.

 Resonance Workshop | Moonah Art Gallery | Hobart, Tasmania